mohammedkhalilia/iRFCM/README.md

     X = load('Data/iris.csv');

-    %compute the Iris dissimilarity matrix using sup norm metric D = squareform(pdist(X,'chebychev'));
+    %compute the Iris dissimilarity matrix using sup norm metric
+    %be carefull here because pdist return the unsquared dissimialrities/distances D = squareform(pdist(X,'chebychev'));

     %initialize delta, delta here being the Beta-Spread n = size(D,1);
     delta = 1 - eye(n);
+    c = 3; %run with 3 clusters

+	%attach delta to a structure options that is inputted to iRFCM options.delta = delta;

+	%notice that the first input is the Hadamard product of D. Because pdist dissimilarities are not squared. out = irfcm(D.^2,c,options);

 ### Example 2.
 Mutation Dataset

 References